engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 In this section, we'll create a simple table that we'll use throughout the article.

+- Execute Method

-To send statements such as create table to the database, we use the execute method:
+To send statements such as *create table* to the database, we use the *execute* method:

 ```java
 handle.execute(